raspberrypilearning/fart-detector/worksheet.md

 The sensor can run on 5 volts but we're going to run it on 3.3 volts here, since this is safer for use with a GPIO input.
 Use the jumper wires to make the orange connections shown above; this will supply 3.3 volts to pins 3 and 4 of the sensor (both positive electrodes).
 The colour of the wire you use doesn't matter.
 Next, connect the negative (-) terminal of the heater directly to ground as shown above by the black wires.

 We still need to do something with the negative side of the sensor, row 1 in the top right corner of the breadboard.
-See below.

 ## Wire up the trigger pin